 Opening their shop cost them less than $200 to start and they pay zero monthly recurring fees.

-However, the main downside to WooCommerce is that it can greatly slow down your website.
+However, the main downside to WooCommerce is that it can greatly slow down your WordPress website.
 In addition, configuring WooCommerce may require some technical knowledge to setup and design your theme exactly how you want.

 If you decide to use WooCommerce as your ecommerce platform, you should install the WPRocket plugin which will greatly speed up your site.